 Daytime Screenings for Visiting Classes

 Our Daytime Screenings present a wonderful opportunity for high school teachers to integrate film into their curriculum by bringing classes to Film Streams' Ruth Sokolof Theater.
 Films offered (below) relate to numerous courses and meet various Nebraska Curriculum Standards.
 All screenings are followed by discussions led by Film Streams Education Committee Members.
+For information about our daytime education screenings for 2013-14, click here.

 Student Night at the Ruth Sokolof Theater